JFingerle/docker-h2-database-server/README.md

 H2 is a very lightweight but fast SQL database - perfect for small projects.

 # Features
-* H2 Database is remotely accessible via JDBC (over network/tcp)
+* H2 Database remotely accessible via JDBC (over network/tcp)
 * Creates the database automatically on startup if it does not exist already
 * Lightweight
 * OpenJDK11